ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 A partitioning attack is when a log serves different views of the log to different clients.
-Each client would be able to verify the append-only nature of the log while in the extreme case being the only client seeing this particular view.
+Each client would be able to verify the append-only nature of the log, while in the extreme case being the only client seeing this particular view.

 Gossiping about what's known about logs helps solve the problem of